trisct/Software-Tutorials/docker/run_image.md

 `--shm-size="4g"` specifies the size of the shared memory (size of /dev/shm)

+`--rm` means to remove a container automatically after it stops

 ### `docker stop` command

 This stops a running container